 The agribusiness program at North Dakota State University recognizes the importance of agribusiness to the nation’s economy and the long tradition of the department in training the industry’s leaders.
 The agribusiness major has several main components.

-In the Agribusiness program, students are exposed to a range of methods useful in agribusiness decision-making.
-Agribusiness graduates will master problem-solving skills to face challenges likely to be encountered in their professional careers.
+Students are exposed to a range of concepts and methods useful in agribusiness decision-making in each of three areas of specialization: finance, management and marketing.
+Equally important, agribusiness graduates will master problem solving and effective communication skills to face challenges encountered in their professional careers.

 Agribusiness students are required to participate in an internship during their studies.
 Employers continue to place high importance on work-related experience when they evaluate potential employees.
-Employers are assured that all NDSU Agribusiness graduates have gained this valuable work experience through the required internship.
+Employers know that all NDSU agribusiness graduates have gained valuable work experience through the required internship.

 Plan of Study

 Please note this is a sample plan of study and not an official curriculum.
 Actual student schedules for each semester will vary depending on start year, education goals, applicable transfer credit, and course availability.
 Students are encouraged to work with their academic advisor on a regular basis to review degree progress and customize an individual plan of study.

 |ENGL 110||4||ECON 201||3|

 |Science & Tech Gen Ed w/ Lab||4||MIS 116||3|